nexentaedge/nexentaedge.github.io/src/docs/kubernetes-csi.md

 kubectl apply -f ./kubernetes/
 ```

-There should be thee NexentaEdge VSI plugin pods available
+There should be three NexentaEdge VSI plugin pods available

 ```
 ...